 Cost of Increasing Capacity Sample Clauses

 Cost of Increasing Capacity.
-Should Landlord consent to installation of equipment or a design load for the Premises in excess of that existing upon the Commencement Date, the additional equipment required to increase the capacity for Tenant’s excess equipment or design load shall be provided by Landlord.
+Should Landlord consent to installation of equipment or a design load for the Premises in excess of that existing upon the Commencement Date, the additional equipment required to increase the capacity for Tenant's excess equipment or design load shall be provided by Landlord.
 Tenant shall, upon installation, pay to Landlord the cost to purchase, install, service and maintain such additional equipment.
-The cost of the electric energy used in excess of the original design load for the Premises as determined by Landlord and its engineers and consultants shall not be an Operating Expense of the Building but shall be paid for by Tenant on a monthly basis with the Base Rent commencing on the date the additional electric energy is made available to Tenant.
+The cost of the electric energy and other utilities used in excess of the original design load for the Premises as determined by Landlord and its engineers and consultants shall be paid for by Tenant on a monthly basis with the Base Rent commencing on the date the additional electric energy or utility service is made available to Tenant.

 AutoNDA by SimpleDocs

 Cost of Increasing Capacity.
-Tenant shall not install or use equipment, machinery or other apparatus in the Premises that has electrical requirements that exceed the then current electrical load capacity of the Premises.
-Any increase to the electrical capacity of the Premises requested by Tenant and approved by Landlord (such approval not to be unreasonably withheld) shall be accomplished by Landlord at Tenant’s expense.
+Tenant shall not install or use equipment, machinery or other apparatus in the Premises that have electrical requirements that exceed the electrical load capacity of the Premises.
+If Tenant requests an increase of the electrical capacity of the Premises and if Landlord consents to the same, the additional equipment required to increase the electrical capacity of the Premises to accommodate Tenant’s request, including one or more additional meters, shall be provided at Tenant’s expense.
+Tenant shall pay the cost to purchase, install, service and maintain such additional equipment.

 Cost of Increasing Capacity.
 The Initial Tenant Improvements include installation of a separate electric meter for all Specialized Equipment used in the Premises.
 Should Landlord consent to installation of equipment or a design load for the Premises in excess of that permitted to be installed as a part of the Initial Tenant Improvements under Section 7.2.1, the additional equipment required to increase the capacity for Tenant’s excess equipment or design load shall, subject to obtaining Landlord’s approval thereof pursuant to Section 7.2, be provided by Tenant.
 Tenant shall pay the cost to purchase, install, service and maintain such additional equipment.
 Tenant shall reimburse Landlord, on demand, for the cost of all electric energy separately metered to the Premises, as contemplated above and at Section 5.5.